ianaio/documents-legal/CODE_OF_CONDUCT.md

+COC - IANA SYSTEMS at www.iana.io/coc

-IanaIO - Code of Conduct
+- Code of Conduct -

 The code of conduct which you are required to follow to foster a safe and inclusive environment in the IanaIO community.